DustinWatts/FreeTouchDeck/README.md

 # FreeDeckTouch
- For interfaing with various app using a touchscreen
+ For interfaing with various app using a touchscreen.

-# Colour names and their decimal value.
+# Colour names and their decimal value
  Needed for the generalconfig.json.

 TFT_BLACK 0
 TFT_NAVY 15